Cecil logo

 - name: <name> # name of the format, e.g.: `html` (required)

-mediatype: <media type> # media type (MIME), ie: 'text/html' (optional)
+mediatype: <media type> # media type (MIME type), ie: 'text/html' (optional)

 subpath: <sub path> # sub path, e.g.: `amp` in `path/amp/index.html` (optional)